Massachusetts Local Counsel

 AI and Algorithmic Discrimination

-The next decade of civil rights and consumer protection litigation will be fought over code.
-Out-of-state firms require Massachusetts counsel with working knowledge of algorithmic bias, generative AI product liability, and deceptive design theories.
-The Firm structures claims involving automated employment screening, tenant and credit underwriting algorithms, healthcare coverage models, and generative AI harm.
-Practice includes targeted discovery of training data provenance, model architecture, and adversarial audit results, alongside coordination of technical experts and disparate impact analysts.
+The Firm partners with out-of-state counsel on Massachusetts matters involving algorithmic bias, generative AI product liability, and deceptive design.
+Practice areas include automated employment screening, tenant and credit underwriting algorithms, healthcare coverage models, and generative AI harm.
+Local counsel support extends to discovery of training data, model architecture, and adversarial audit results, with technical experts and disparate impact analysts as needed.

 Institutional Sexual Abuse

-Statute of limitations reforms demand precise navigation of revival windows and discovery-rule tolling.
-The Firm advises out-of-state counsel prosecuting complex multi-plaintiff matters against schools, religious organizations, youth organizations, and healthcare facilities.
-Work includes managing trauma-informed deposition practice, structuring pseudonym protections, and executing institutional discovery targeting prior complaint histories, personnel files, and insurance archaeology.
+The Firm partners with out-of-state counsel on multi-plaintiff matters against schools, religious organizations, youth organizations, and healthcare facilities.
+Practice includes Massachusetts revival-window and discovery-rule analysis, trauma-informed deposition practice, pseudonym protections, and institutional discovery of prior complaints, personnel files, and historical insurance coverage.

 Whistleblower and Qui Tam

-Qui tam litigation hinges on seal-period strategy and government intervention advocacy.
-The Firm handles Massachusetts local counsel duties for healthcare fraud, Medicare Advantage upcoding, pharmaceutical pricing, research grant fraud, and defense contractor matters.
-Practice focuses on first-to-file analysis, public disclosure bar navigation, and parallel-track strategies involving the Massachusetts False Claims Act and the Attorney General’s Medicaid Fraud Division.
+The Firm serves as Massachusetts local counsel in qui tam matters involving healthcare fraud, Medicare Advantage upcoding, pharmaceutical pricing, research grant fraud, and defense contractor fraud.
+Practice includes first-to-file analysis, public-disclosure-bar navigation, seal-period strategy, and parallel-track work under the Massachusetts False Claims Act and with the Attorney General’s Medicaid Fraud Division.

 Securities and Mass Tort Class Actions

-Federal and state class actions require precise navigation of local procedural hurdles.
 The Firm supports out-of-state lead counsel in federal securities fraud actions, shareholder derivative cases, PFAS contamination matters, and complex financial products litigation.
-Practice includes advising on lead plaintiff procedure, managing pre-discovery stay practice, and executing state blue-sky strategies.
+Practice includes lead plaintiff procedure, pre-discovery stay practice, and Massachusetts blue-sky strategy.

 Complex Commercial Litigation

-Managing Massachusetts consumer protection and trade secret disputes within the Business Litigation Session (BLS).
-The Firm positions matters for enhanced-damages preservation through Chapter 93A demand strategy and response analysis.
+The Firm handles Massachusetts consumer protection and trade secret disputes in the Business Litigation Session (BLS), positioning matters for enhanced-damages preservation through Chapter 93A demand strategy and response analysis.

 Antitrust

-Executing local strategy for digital markets, labor market restrictions, platform fairness, and clean technology competition matters.
+Local counsel for antitrust matters involving digital markets, labor market restrictions, platform fairness, and clean technology competition.

 Frequently Asked Questions